Register here.

 Yet, significant challenges remain.
 Access to technology is still limited in many LMICs, and concerns about data privacy, cultural adaptation, and the risk of AI overshadowing human touch in health interventions are valid and pressing.
 There is also an urgent need to ensure that AI complements, rather than replaces, existing evidence-based approaches to behavior change.

 These issues will be at the heart of the December 3 convening, “Smart Health, Smart Choices: Leveraging AI for Behavior Change in Global Health,” organized by the Alliance in collaboration with Population Services International (PSI).
-The hybrid event, held at the Microsoft Africa Development Centre in Nairobi, will serve as the final convening of the Alliance’s 2024 AI and Global Health Discussion Series.
+The event will serve as the final convening of the Alliance’s 2024 AI and Global Health Discussion Series.
 The event will bring together practitioners, policymakers, and researchers to examine when and how AI and SBC can be most effectively and responsibly deployed in LMICs.

 Confirmed speakers include Jean-Philbert Nsengimana, Chief Digital Advisor at the Africa CDC, and Rachel Sibande, Senior Officer for Global Development at the Bill & Melinda Gates Foundation.